microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

 The following Jumpstart scenario will guide you on how to explore and test Azure Arc-enabled SQL Managed Instance Availability Groups, simulate failures and DB replication.
 In this scenario, you will be restoring a sample database, will initiate a failover to force HA event as well as validating database replication across multiple SQL nodes in an availability group.

-> **Note: This guide assumes you already deployed a Azure Arc-enabled SQL Managed Instance on Azure Kubernetes Service (AKS).
+> **NOTE: This guide assumes you already deployed a Azure Arc-enabled SQL Managed Instance on Azure Kubernetes Service (AKS).
 If you haven't, this [following bootstrap Jumpstart scenario](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/) offers you a way to do so in an automated fashion.
 All the steps and operations described in this readme assume you used the mentioned bootstrap Jumpstart scenario and have the Client VM deployed as part of it.**

-> **Note: Azure Arc-enabled SQL Managed Instance with Availability Groups is currently in [preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes)**.
+> **NOTE: Azure Arc-enabled SQL Managed Instance with Availability Groups is currently in [preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.

 ## Deployed Kubernetes Resources